seanburlington/some-thoughts/content/post/hugo-syntax-highlight-unsafe-inline.md

 A good Content Security Policy will not allow this - and while you can workaround it by allowing 'unsafe-inline' this (the clue is in the name) is unsafe.

-To avoid this configure hugo to use classes for syntax highliting and generate a CSS file for it
+To avoid this configure Hugo to use classes for syntax highlighting and generate a CSS file for it

 https://gohugo.io/getting-started/configuration-markup#highlight